 However, the acquisition of Ragged Mountain was just one step in a larger mission that revolves around the preservation of -- and public access to -- Connecticut’s high and wild places.
 With this in mind, the RMF's mission is three-fold:

 1) Promoting safe, responsible, recreational use of Connecticut’s natural spaces

 2) Advocating for recreational access (including but not limited to climbing)

 3) Acquiring and preserving areas of importance to the regional climbing community

 For nearly 30 years the Ragged Mountain Foundation has worked to promote, preserve and protect natural resources and public access.

-The Ragged Mountain Foundation (RMF) is a nonprofit conservation group dedicated to preserving natural resources and maintaining public access to Connecticut’s high and wild places.
+The Ragged Mountain Foundation is a 501(c)(3) nonprofit conservation group dedicated to preserving natural resources and maintaining public access to Connecticut’s high and wild places.

 The RMF was originally formed by a group of concerned hikers and climbers who wanted to ensure proper stewardship of Ragged Mountain.
 Governed by the “Deed of Conservation Restriction”, which is held by the Berlin Land Trust, the RMF currently owns fifty-six acres of land in Southington, Connecticut, including Ragged Mountain and a section of the Metacomet Trail (New England Scenic Trail).

 In addition to its mission to preserve Ragged Mountain, the RMF, as the local Access Fund Affiliate, also works with the Access Fund to resolve access issues and promote the interests of the climbing community for all of Connecticut.